microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`ARTICLEINDICATORS <IMicrosoftGraphSecurityArticleIndicator[]>`: Refers to indicators of threat or compromise highlighted in an microsoft.graph.security.article.Note: List retrieval is not yet supported.
+`ARTICLEINDICATORS <IMicrosoftGraphSecurityArticleIndicator[]>`: Refers to indicators of threat or compromise highlighted in an article.Note: List retrieval is not yet supported.
   - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.